 This is probably Thailand’s tamest ever go-go bar so if you’re travelling with your grannie and she’s always wondered what a Thai go-go bar is like, this is the one to take her to.
 Also good along this strip is The Riva on the corner of Chang Moi which has some decent live music in the evenings and the Chiang Mai institution Mike’s Burgers.
 Mike himself is long departed for pastures new but they do still knock up some of the best burgers and hotdogs in town if you’re feeling like a change.

-Meanwhile over on the old city side there’s good noodle and street food to be found at Somphet market as well as some excellent juice bars, while the numerous narrow lanes leading off behind the market take you into the traditional backpacker quarter (including one of our favourites, Chiang Mai Blue House.)
+Meanwhile over on the old city side there’s good noodle and street food to be found at Somphet market as well as some excellent juice bars, while the numerous narrow lanes leading off behind the market take you into the traditional backpacker quarter.
 The main artery leading into the city is Ratchadamneon Road, where the Sunday walking street market takes place, located directly opposite Tha Pae Gate itself and closely followed as you walk south by Ratchamanka Soi 2, which contains several tempting spots for a bite or a drink.

 All in all, this is not exactly the most scenic of the four sides of the old city for a hike, but it’s probably the busiest and with the best choice of eats and drinks, so still worth including in your walking itinerary.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.